-As 2020 marks the 10th guide season, I'd like to introduce my own self-published book with pride and confidence.
+As 2020 marked the 10th guide season, I introduced my own self-published book, the first edition, with pride and confidence.

 There are a couple of reasons and background stories for the development of this project.
 There may be a few books that help spring creek anglers, regarding techniques and likely situations.
-However, there's NONE, within my knowledge, that focuses and discusses insects = trout food sources.
-One technique book may discuss PMD hatches but there are other mayflies in the creeks.
+There have been many articles discussing certain certain seasons or hatches.
+However, there's NONE, within my knowledge, that focuses and discusses all the insects = trout food sources = in the spring creeks.
+One technique book or a magazine article may discuss PMD hatches but there are other mayflies in the creeks.
 How about midges?
 How about aquatic organisms?
 Then, when are they available?
 How do they look like?
 Some experienced anglers who visit particular periods of the year repeatedly would know what to expect and which flies to use.
 However, I have guided all levels of anglers and there are many other anglers with various individual levels who come to fish the creeks any time of the year.
 "What's hatching?" and "what flies are working?" must be the two most common sentences spoken after greeting words.
 Besides I've been working for my clients at creeks, I've been trying to be helpful and informative at my blogs, online articles, and YouTube (tying instructions and how to use those flies).
 And I've been photographing and posting those pictures.

 Then I suddenly realized I have accumulated so many numbers of informative and unique pictures of insects that have been collected by kick-seines, air-screens, and stomach-pumps.
 Based on those I have been developing truly imitative and effective flies.
 One media is not simply enough or capable to summarize.
 This was the formation of the book project.

 This book will never meant to be "revealing secrets" sort of.
 Words and pictures are based on stream observations that others may come up with also if they spend on creeks for countless hours.
-The book contains a few pages with tips and information other than insects or flies.
-But this is not a "how-to-fish" book.
+The book discusses some techniques, tips, and information other than insects or flies.
+But this is not a "how-to-fish" book either.
 At spring creeks, each day can offer a different situation and call for various techniques.
 How to figure out the situations and to get trout are totally up to anglers.
 I recommend every one to visit creeks as many as time allows.
 And ideally with a "teaching guide" who specializes in spring creeks and can explain situations and techniques.

 Above being said, this is NOT an Entomology book per se.
 This book does NOT deal with Latin names = scientific names or classifications.
 It's meant to be practical, filled with words spoken by spring creek anglers and guides.

-Again, this is the first ever compilation of insects-flies-materials all in one place.
+Again, this is the first ever compilation of insects-flies-materials all in one place that no other books or authors have done.
 It means a lot to me.
 Then scoping back my picture folders, I realized 2020 marks my 10th guide season and I spent so many days on spring creeks.
 Indeed this can be the summary of my decade of guiding.

 Each copy will be autographed and dated.